-- (a) Officers should not attempt to access, review or search the contents of such devices prior to examination by a forensic expert.
-Unsent messages can be lost, data can be inadvertently deleted and incoming messages can override stored messages. - (b) Do not turn the device on or off.
-The device should be placed in a solid metal container such as a paint can or in a Faraday bag, to prevent the device from sending or receiving information from its host network. - (c) When seizing the devices, also seize the charging units and keep the device plugged in to the chargers until they can be examined.
+- A. Officers should not attempt to access, review or search the contents of such devices prior to examination by a forensic expert.
+Unsent messages can be lost, data can be inadvertently deleted and incoming messages can override stored messages. - B. Do not turn the device on or off.
+If the device is powered on, it should be left powered on and either put in Airplane Mode, or placed in a solid metal container (such as a paint can) or in a Faraday bag, to prevent the device from sending or receiving information from its host network. - C. When seizing the devices, also seize the charging units and keep the device plugged in to the chargers until they can be examined.
 If the batteries go dead all the data may be lost.